rubisco-sfa/ILAMB/doc/index.rst

 It is the last of these goals to which this page is concerned.
-We have developed a python-based generic benchmarking system, for which the source code may be found on bitbucket_.
+We have developed a python-based generic benchmarking system, for which the source code may be found on github_.
 The development is open and patches are welcome.
 The main output of our package comes in the form of a HTML site_ which can be navigated to explore and understand the results.